Celarity Blog • Updated Mar 17, 2023

 Top 5 Unconscious Biases While Hiring and How to Avoid Them

-Unconscious biases are stereotypes formed when someone engages with another person or group of people.
-For example, when meeting a new coworker we typically will form bias based on their appearance.
+Unconscious biases are stereotypes formed when someone engages with another person or group.
+For example, when meeting a new coworker, we typically will form bias based on their appearance.
 Our own biases often are influenced by our own experiences and/or culture.
 Our brains make judgments (unconscious biases) about these new individuals, even if we aren’t realizing it.

-Often, these biases are the cause of people being treated differently which could lead to discrimination within a workplace.
-Research supports that unconscious biases may have an influence on the hiring process.
+Often, these biases are the cause of people being treated differently, which could lead to discrimination within a workplace.
+Research supports that unconscious biases may influence the hiring process.
 How can a leader reduce unconscious bias within their organization to make sure the most qualified people are getting hired?